Mvellimana/ME396P-Final-Project/README.md

    - Readability Examples: If a rest comes after a note that is first or third in the measure, the tool will change the previous note from a 1/8 to a 1/4 note.
 If there two 1/8-rests to begin or end a measure, these will merge into one 1/4-rest.
 The music would still technically be accurate without edits like these, but it makes it much easier to understand for the user.
 ####

-### Playing to an Electronic Musical Instrument
+### Recreating and Playing Your Music from Your Computer or MIDI Instrument
 #### MIDI Communication

-## Creating a Music Player GUI
+## Music Player GUI
 The goal is to create a GUI that can control the audio input and output (with play, pause , resume buttons) and to display an animated sheet music that highlights the notes that are currently played.

 ### Music Play GUI Functionalities
 ![GUI Image](Images/GUI.png)
 GUI contains load, play, pause, resume and 'play generated music' buttons.
-Load - Opens a dialog box to select desired input audio wav file.
-And once selected, converts it to sheet music.
+Load - Uploads and processes audio.
+This opens a dialog box to select desired input audio wav file.
+Once file is selected, the tool converts it to sheet music and a MIDI file.
-Play - Plays the input audio file, while displaying the sheet music that shows the notes being played
+Play - Plays the input audio file, while displaying the sheet music that shows the notes being played.
-Pause - Pauses input audio file
+Pause - Pauses input audio file.
-Resume - Resume input audio file
+Resume - Resume input audio file.
-Play Generated Music - Plays output midi music file
+Play Generated Music - Plays output midi music file.

 ## Repository Structure
  * Music_Player.py - Main script to run, produces a gui to convert audio input file to sheet music and midi file.
 (Change directory in script to wav_to_sheet folder based on your local directory)